 You can create an Application Stack by selecting the services you need to add.
 We are adding WordPress Service we just created here.

-Also we need to provide number of nodes and the strategy for balancing the load.
-I am choosing simple Round Robin strategy.
-Container type will decide the size of resources available to WordPress application.
+Also, we need to provide the number of nodes and the strategy for balancing the load.
+I am choosing a simple Round Robin strategy.
+Container type will decide the size of resources available to the WordPress applications.

 We can configure the server URI for application deployment.

 Values of configuration variables can be modified here for environment-specific values.

 We saw in this blog, how simple it is to create a reusable application stack and deploy it in any environment with minimum configuration.
 This really provides great optimization and continuous deployment of enterprise applications saving long release cycles.
 Please contact firstname.lastname@example.org for a demonstration and more information.

 A common request among WaveMaker Studio developers is to integrate third-party UI widgets inside WaveMaker Studio and make them available as drag-and-drop components.
 This task becomes especially challenging when we consider the fact that the WaveMaker Studio uses AngularJS technology for defining its widgets and the third-party widget may be using another technology like jQuery.
 In this blog post, we will take a use case-based approach to see how a jQuery-based third-party widget is integrated with WaveMaker Studio.
 For achieving this, we will leverage Studio’s very own superstar component - Prefab - and demonstrate its power of customization.

 Lets take Lightbox image viewer widget and see how users can integrate this widget into WaveMaker Studio using Prefabs.
 This widget is jQuery-based and this link gives the details about how to use the Lightbox widget in general.

 Steps to integrate Lightbox widget into WaveMaker Studio